Crocodilian Biology and Management Course

 REGISTRATION PRICING:

 Notification of acceptance/wait list status will be sent to registrants after the Early Bird deadline.
-The registration fees below are for May 2024 and cover tuition and lunches each day.
+The registration fees below are for April 2026 and cover tuition and lunches each day.
 Other expenses include hotel, travel, and other meals (not included in price below).
 Registration prices are subject to change each year.

-• $1,950 with Individual AZA Membership
+• $1,950

 REGISTRATION PAYMENT:

-For information regarding our registration and refund policies, please email tmia@alligatorfarm.com.
-Notification of acceptance/wait list status will be sent to registrants after the Early Bird deadline.
-If you are not admitted into the course from the waitlist, a full refund will be promptly issued.
+You will receive an acceptance email or waitlist notification once acceptance decisions are made.
+Notification of acceptance/wait list status may be sent to registrants after the Early Bird deadline.
 Accepted forms of payment for registration are by credit card, check, or purchase order.

 TO REGISTER WITH A CREDIT CARD